Cultural Diversity Awareness in Children

 Tuesday, Jan.
 31, 5:30 p.m.
 Cooking Book Club Soup for Syria.
 Cookbook author, photographer and food writer Barbara Abdeni Massaad (Man’oushe: Inside the Lebanese Street Corner Bakery)—together with nearly 80 acclaimed chefs—put together a humanitarian cookbook project; profits will be donated to the UN Refugee Agency UNHCR to provide urgently needed food relief for Syrian refugees.
 Support these relief efforts and share a bowl of delicious soup with your neighbors.
 Pick a recipe from Soup for Syria (on display at the library) and bring a batch to share; salad, bread and dessert provided.
 This program takes places at the Charlotte Senior Center.
 Registration required.

 Thursdays, Feb.
 2 through Feb.
-23, 3:15–4:15 p.m.
+23, 3:15 p.m. – 4:15 p.m.
 Coding Club.
 The coding adventure continues.
 Discover what you can create and animate through the power of code!
 No experience needed; for grades 3 and up.
 Registration required.
-Please call or email the library to sign up: 425-3864 or email@example.com.
+Please call or email the library to sign up: 425-3864 or [email protected].

 Fridays, Feb.
 3 through Feb.
 24, 10:30 a.m.
 Friday Free for All.
 We’re exploring the natural world, from snowflakes to sugar crystals.
 Join us each Friday for a new adventure with stories, experiments and (of course!) snacks.
 For children ages 3 to 5 who are comfortable in a story time setting.
-Please call or email the library to sign up: 425-3864 or firstname.lastname@example.org.
+Please contact the library to sign up: call (802) 425-3864 or send an email.